viktmv/addskipper/README.md

 # addskipper

-Small firefox plug-in to skip videos(including adds) on youtube Proof of concept
+Small firefox plug-in to skip videos(including adds) on youtube \n Proof of concept